wp-plugins/listly/readme.txt

 Not just a plugin, Listly is also a collaborative content authoring tool & a content platform.

 - Build awesome useful lists for your niche
-- Use Listly as free content source (embed as responsive/adaptive content for your blog)
+- Use Listly as a free content source (embed other people's lists as responsive/adaptive blog content)
 - Track your lists metrics as they get consumed across the web
+- Simpler sharing of the list AND the list items

 What kind of list will you make/embed?
 Who will embed your lists?

 **Get more from your numbered list posts with Listly**

-List posts work, we just believe a social list platform beats lists that as just text.
+List posts work, we just believe a social list platform outperforms lists that are just text.
 You wouldn't self-host a video today.
 We believe this applies to collaborative lists.

 Media platforms (like Listly, YouTube, Slideshare & Instagram) are social.
 They showcase why your content needs to be findable, shareable & embeddabe.
 Your content gets found independent of your blog (they are all destination sites - people go there to find content).
 If you ignore these platform your blog is operating in isolation.
 Author media first, them embed on your blog.
 It scales and reaches further.